Emmett Till: How She Sent Him and How She Got Him Back

-Emmett Till: How She Sent Him and How She Got Him Back is a painting completed by African-American artist Lisa Whittington in 2012.
-The painting is a portrait of a 14-year-old boy named Emmett Till.
-In 1955, he was visiting family in Money, Mississippi, from Chicago, when he was kidnapped and lynched by two white men for offending a white woman.
-Emmett Till's mother, Mamie Till, held an open casket funeral, and allowed the media to cover it, as well as the physical appearance of Emmett Till's body.
-She had said, "I wanted the world to see what they did to my baby."
+Emmett Till: How She Sent Him and How She Got Him Back is a 2012 painting by African-American artist Lisa Whittington.
+The painting is a portrait of Emmett Till, a 14-year old boy who was kidnapped and lynched by two white men in Mississippi for offending a white woman in 1955.
+The painting depicts Till's face before and after his lynching; Emmett Till's mother, Mamie Till, famously held an open casket funeral for him, showing his mutilated body to visitors and the press.

-As of February 2019, Emmett Till: How She Sent Him and How She Got Him Back, is displayed at the Mississippi Civil Rights Museum in Jackson, Mississippi.
-The original work is mixed media on canvas, and is 24 inches in length by 36 inches in height.
+As of February 2019, the painting is displayed at the Mississippi Civil Rights Museum in Jackson, Mississippi.

 Inspiration

 In an interview with NBC News, Dr. Whittington says that when she "saw a picture of Mamie Till receiving the body of her son at an Illinois terminal after his murder", she was inspired to create the painting.
 It took her "over ten years" to complete because of the emotional toll it took on her.
 She worked back and forth between Emmett Till: How She Sent Him and How She Got Him Back, and a separate painting Mamie Till: Grace Under Fire (2018).